department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/schedule-flow/reason-for-appointment.md

 # Reason for appointment - VA Direct Schedule Flow

 ## Overview
-Veterans are asked to choose a preferred date for when they'd like to receive care.
+Veterans are asked the reason for their appointment.

 ## User stories